lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/Optional-01-Medium-pocket/README.md

 ruby lib/app.rb
 ```

 This time we didn't give you the `app.rb`.
 Don't be afraid, just take the problem from the end.
-We know that at the end of the day, the purpose of the `app.rb` file is to call `router.run`.
+We know that the purpose of the `app.rb` file is to call `router.run`.
 This means you need to instantiate a `router` which is an instance of our `Router` class.
 OK so that's a `Router.new(controller)`.
 That means we need a `controller`...
 Following this train of thoughts will lead you to the whole code.